Duration: | 7 Day(s) - 6 Night(s) |

 Day 6: Tiger’s Nest hike

 Paro is a valley of religion and myth.
 The most famous landmark, the Taktsang Monastery (Tiger’s Nest), stands on a granite cliff about 800m above the valley.
 Legend has it that Guru Rinpoche, a famous Buddhist saint, flew to Paro on a tigress and meditated at Taktsang.
-The monastery is considered as a national treasure of Bhutan.
+The monastery is considered a national treasure of Bhutan.

 The hike to Taktsang would take us around two and a half hours.
 To reach a cafeteria, a point from where one can enjoy a great view of the monastery is more than an hour's walk from the road-head uphill.
 Those interested can walk a further 45 minutes uphill to get a closer view of the monastery and return to the cafeteria for lunch.
 The journey downward to the road-head would take us less than one and a half hours.